McFarJ/Beard-Map-App/README.md

-This is a web app developed modularly with Sass (CSS), React (JavaScript), and Firebase (Backend database), using the BEM naming convention.
+This is a web app developed using Sass (CSS), React (JavaScript), and Firebase (Backend database), using the BEM naming convention.

 clone repo, then:

 >npm install

 >gulp

 enjoy!